Focusing the Mind: Impossible Task?

 Focusing the Mind

 As we begin to practice meditation, many of us experience doubts.
 One of our biggest questions is, “How can I concentrate?
 My mind gets distracted so easily!”
-We may blame the hectic pace of modern life, but Buddhist teachers have been talking about the “monkey mind” for two millennia.
+We may blame the hectic pace of our modern lives, but Buddhist teachers have been talking about the “monkey mind” for two millennia.

 In this video clip, a student in Taiwan asks a version of this question.
 Is focusing the mind an impossible task?
 Phakchok Rinpoche responds with very practical advice.

-He says that the question occurs to us when we start to meditate.
+Rinpoche notes that we that the question of foucs occurs to us when we start to meditate.
 Why can’t we focus on the breath when we sit down to practice?